markchalloner/oban-satis/README.md

   ```

-- Upload the following files to the staging/production server (to the folder a level above the project folder on the server)
+- Upload the following files to the shared folder on the staging/production server:
   - .env
   - .htpasswd
   - plugins/*